asaiapalacios/Udemy-CSharp/README.md

 # intro-csharp-unity
-Intro to C# programming and scripting for games in Unity
+C# programming and scripting for games in Unity